limithit/ngx_dynamic_limit_req_module/README.md

 ```nginx
     load_module /path/to/modules/ngx_dynamic_limit_req_module.so;
 ```
+## principle
+The ngx_dynamic_limit_req_module module is used to limit the request processing rate per a defined key, in particular, the processing rate of requests coming from a single IP address.
+The limitation is done using the “leaky bucket” method.

 ### If you want to use the api counting function, please use limithit-patch-1.
 Because not everyone needs this feature, so it doesn't merge into the trunk.
 Users who do not need this feature can skip this paragraph description.